juanidiaz/TriviaGame/pseudoCode.md

 # Select new questions
 - Check if `questionCount` is greater than `questionSet`
     + TRUE - Go to final screen
-    + FALSE - Continua
+    + FALSE - Continue
-- Create a random number [questionIndex] from `0` to [questionArray].`lenght - 1`
-- Compare if this number has been used before.
-    + If new number then use
-    + If old number then pick again
-- Pick a total of question from the `questionArray` using the `questionIndex`.
+- Pick the question from the `questionArray[questionCount].question`.
-- Get the answer text from [answerArray] using the `questionIndex`.
+- Get the answer text from `questionArray[questionCount].answerArray[]`.
-- Randomly get the three values for `answerArray[questionIndex]` on three buttons
+- Randomly get the three values for each answer and display onto three buttons
 - Display clock and start timer
 - Increase [questionCount]